Danijel Subotić

-Danijel Subotić (born 31 January 1989) is a Swiss footballer who plays for Rapperswil-Jona.
+Danijel Subotić (born 31 January 1989) is a Swiss former professional footballer who played as striker.
+He was Swiss youth international footballer at various levels.
+He now plays for Swiss amateur club FC Glattbrugg.

-Career

-Beginning
+Personal life

 Subotić was born in Zagreb, SR Croatia, but his family originated from Doboj, Bosnia and Herzegovina, all back then part of Yugoslavia.
 His younger brother Dejan (born in 1996) is also footballer, having signed his first professional contract in 2018 with Serbian club FK Rad.

-Danijel Subotić began his career at FC Basel in his adoptive country Switzerland.
+Club career

+Youth football

+Subotić began his youth football in his adoptive country Switzerland.
+He played in the youth department of FC Basel, in their U-18 team during the 2005–06 season, under coach Patrick Rahmen and his assistant Marco Walker and with them, won both the Swiss U-18 championship and the U-19/18 national cup that season.
+The following season he advanced to their U-21 team, who played in the third tier, and they won their division (group B) and became Swiss champions at U-21 level.
+He started the 2007–08 season them too, played in nine of the 17 fixtures, but left the club in January.
+The team went on to win the division (group 2) and become Swiss champions at U-21 level again.

 Portsmouth

 On 7 January 2008, he became English Premier League side Portsmouth F.C.'s first signing in the 2008 January transfer window.
 He signed a reported 3 1/2-year contract.

 On 5 August 2008, Subotić moved on loan to Belgian club Zulte Waregem, the Portsmouth's feeder club at that time (which relationship ended in June 2009) along with Andréa Mbuyi-Mutombo in order to gain first-team experience.
 He scored 1 goal in 13 league appearances before returned to England in January 2009.

 On 7 August 2010, Italian Serie B side Grosseto announced Subotić was trying out at the club.
 Nearly 2 weeks later, Pompey formally announced Subotić's contract was canceled by mutual consent.